 Regular direct trains are available from Feldkirch to Bregenz (26 or 45 minutes), Lindau (54 minutes), and Innsbruck (2 hours).
 Direct trains are also available to Vienna, Graz, Stuttgart, Heidelberg, Mainz, Bonn, Cologne (Köln), Düsseldorf, Münster, and Dortmund.

-From Buchs SG and Sargans direct trains are available to Landquart (10 minutes), Chur (30 minutes), St Gallen (50 minutes), Zurich (1h10), and Basel (2h40).
+From Buchs SG and Sargans direct trains are available to Landquart (10 minutes) with an excellent outlet shopping mall, Chur (30 minutes), St Gallen (50 minutes), Zurich (1h10), and Basel (2h40).

-Transportation in Liechtenstein
+Public Transportation in Liechtenstein

 Despite Liechtenstein’s population of only 35,000, the country sports an excellent public bus service with an extensive network and pleasantly low prices.
 More than a third of the citizens have an annual bus pass while around a third of the population uses the bus each day.
-On major national vacation days up to 35,000 people use the bus.
+On major national vacation days, up to 35,000 people use the bus.

-The greenish-yellow, low-emission buses of Liemobil literally goes everywhere a tourist would want to go including Feldkirch, Sarganz, and Buchs to connect with trains in Austria and Switzerland.
+The greenish-yellow, low-emission buses of Liemobil literally go everywhere a tourist would want to go including Feldkirch, Sarganz, and Buchs to connect with trains in Austria and Switzerland.
 Ticket prices start at CHF 2 while a two-zone day ticket at CHF 7 is excellent value for money.

 Liechtenstein has a minor railway line connection Buchs in Switzerland with Feldkirch in Austria via a loop through Liechtenstein.
 The capital Vaduz is not directly on this link – use the stop Schaan-Vaduz.
 The bus system is generally much more convenient.